 PS 3400 Revenue establishes standards on how to account for and report on revenue, specifically differentiating between transactions that include performance obligation (i.e., the payor expects a good or service from the Town), referred to as exchange transactions, and transactions that do not have performance obligations, referred to as non-exchange transactions.
 For exchange transactions, revenue is recognized when a measurable component of a performance obligation is satisfied.
-For non-exchange transactions, revenue is recognized when there is authority to retain an inflow of economic resources and a past event that gave rise to an asset has occurred.
+For non-exchange transactions, revenue is recognized when a measurable component of a suthority to retain an inflow of economic resources and a past event that gave rise to an asset has occurred.